c3foc/hagrid/README.md

 ### Todo List

 New Features
-* Opening times and other notes on the dashboard
 * let teams add a note to the whole reservation
 * email notifications und SIP/DECT notifications
 * Dashboard API